 - 8. Are there related offenses?

-Penal Code 647j PC says that a person can invade a person’s privacy in one of three ways.
+Penal Code 647j PC says that you can invade a person’s privacy in one of three ways.
 These are by:

 - violating PC 647j1, or, using a device to look at someone through a hole or opening,